 Code reviews are hard but worth it.
-However, this equation changes when changesets grow too large.
-Research confirms this: the larger the change, the less effective the review.
+However, this equation changes when the code change becomes too large.
+Research confirms this: the more code to review, the less effective the review.

 So, we should aim to review small code changes.

 In this blog post, I will show you a technique, also referred to as stacked pull requests, that I teach in my code review workshops.
 This technique helps engineers split code changes into smaller and more coherent pieces.

 In return, reviewers have an easier time understanding the code under change and therefore give better feedback in a shorter time.

 Stacked code reviews work with most of the common tools that are built on Git and allow you to review code, like GitHub, GitLab, and Bitbucket.

 Let’s start by imagining we are working on a new feature.
 We want to add the functionality to add and delete items to and from a shopping card.

 Let’s also imagine that, normally, we use a workflow based on feature branches for development.
 This means that we branch off from the main branch to do our work in isolation on a dedicated feature branch.
 After we finish, we merge this work back into the main branch.